Oxygen Treatment for Chronic Obstructive Pulmonary Disease (COPD)

 How Well It Works

-Several studies show that using oxygen at home for more than 15 hours a day increases quality of life and helps people live longer when they have severe COPD and low blood levels of oxygen.footnote 1, footnote 2 Oxygen therapy has good short-term and long-term effects in people who have COPD.footnote 3
+Using oxygen for more than 15 hours a day may increase quality of life and may help people live longer when they have severe COPD and low blood levels of oxygen.footnote 1 Oxygen therapy may have good short-term and long-term effects in people who have COPD.

 In most cases, there are no risks from oxygen therapy as long as you follow your doctor's instructions.
 But oxygen is a fire hazard, so make sure to follow safety rules.
 Do not smoke or vape or let others smoke or vape while you are using oxygen.
 Do not use oxygen near open flames, anything that may spark, or anything flammable.
 Make sure you are careful when you are moving around.
 You or someone else could trip and fall over the cords, oxygen tubing, or canisters.
 Avoid touching frost that can form on liquid oxygen devices.
 Frost can cause skin burns.

 Oxygen is usually prescribed to raise the saturations to between 90% to 92%.
 Higher flow rates usually don't help.
 They can even be dangerous.

 - Global Initiative for Chronic Obstructive Lung Disease (2021).
 Global strategy for the diagnosis, management, and prevention of chronic obstructive pulmonary disease: 2020 GOLD Science Committee report on COVID-19 and chronic obstructive pulmonary disease.
 American Journal of Respiratory and Critical Care Medicine, 203(1): 24–36.
 DOI: 10.1164/rccm.202009-3533SO.
 Accessed November 30, 2020.